 In a new way to address the built landscape and hotel typology, this hybrid approach is rooted in its social context to create a vertical greenscape revitalizing the urban area.

-A skyscraper is traditionally defined by its disconnection from the ground.
+A skyscraper is traditionally defined by how high it goes rather than how it meets the ground.
 In addition, a hotel program attracts a high-end environment, typically found in Downtown or Midtown Manhattan.
-In contrast, Manhattanville, Harlem, is an area mainly characterized by low-income housing and a local community in an urban environment which is strikingly different from the southern areas of New York City.
-We consider that a Manhattan-style approach would not be suitable for this site.
-Thus, the aim of the project is to mediate between these two components and create a new landmark that triggers the rebirth of the area.
-The project is developed through the integration of different types of users and the creation of a new hybrid environment that is variegated, sustainable and affordable.
-The building becomes a complex system composed of public and private elements – the hotel tower, the residential block, the community centre and the vertical park.
-Each identity is strongly defined, and their interconnection creates a new layer of identity.
+In stark contrast, Manhattanville, Harlem, is an area mainly characterized by low-income housing and a tight-knit local community in an urban environment.
+Avoiding a Manhattan-style approach, the Greenscraper mediates between these two radically different areas and creates a new landmark to help trigger a rebirth of the area.
+The building develops through the integration of different user types and creates a hybrid environment that is variegated, sustainable, and affordable.
+The building is a complex system composed of public and private elements – the hotel tower, the residential block, the community center and the vertical park.
+Each component is strongly defined, and their interconnection creates a whole new identity.